-7a.
+- (b) For substitute salary costs of professional educators or current expense, 2.5% of the computed allowance for salary allowances under steps 1 and 5; distribution is made to each district proportionally based on the number of professional educators respectively authorized; - (c) For substitute salary costs of service personnel or current expense, 2.5% of the computed allowance for salaries for service personnel under Step 2; distribution is made to each district proportionally based on the number of service personnel respectively authorized; - (d) For expenditure by faculty senates for academic materials, supplies and equipment used in instructional programs, \$400 (previously \$200 prior to HB 206) multiplied by the number of professional instructional and student support personnel employed.
+School districts are required to forward the allowance to each school during the month of September of each year. - 7a.
 Foundation Allowance for the Improvement of Instructional Programs (WVC §18-9A-10): Step 7a of the PSSP provides an allowance to each school district for the improvement of instructional programs.
 The amount appropriated each year is the amount appropriated for the preceding year plus 10% of the growth in local share.
 Step 7a funds are to be used to improve instructional programs in accordance to a plan developed by each county board and submitted to the State Board for approval.

 Distribution of the amount appropriated is made to the various school districts on the following basis: \$150,000 to each school district with the remaining funds allocated proportionally on the basis of the average of each district's average daily attendance for the preceding year and the district's second month enrollment.
-Up to 25% of each district's allowance may be used for the employment of professional and service personnel after all applicable provisions of WVC §§18-9A-4 and 18-9A-5 have been fully utilized.
-The funds for personnel, however, cannot be used to increase the total number of professional non-instructional personnel in the central office beyond four.